GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 The first items in the template are the commands

-the page and are discussed below in TITLE
+.
+They identify the page and are discussed below

-The remaining items in the template are section headers
+The remaining items in the template are section headings

 (.Sh

-In the description of all macros below, optional arguments are put
+In the descriptions of macros below, square brackets surround

 ‘|